Foreign Talent Recruitment Programs (FTRPs) – Reporting and Restrictions

 Disclosure Obligations to NC State

 NC State’s REG 01.25.01 – Conflicts of Interest and Conflicts of Commitment requires that covered employees disclose the intention to participate in an FTRP prior to participation.
-This is done by submitting an External Professional Activity (EPA) Disclosure (previously referred to as NOI).
+This is done by submitting an External Professional Activities (EPA) Disclosure (previously known as NOI).

 Disclosure Requirements for Federal Research